BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

 > _Problem Solved:_ Sam needs to avoid potential correlation of his data through hashes when selective disclosure is required.

 Sam foresees a near-future where compliance regulations will require him to prove ownership of his private key.
 This will likely require selective disclosure.
-Sam is worried about the possibility of correlation for the additional data he's stored in his Gordian Envelope, even when its elided.
+Sam is worried about the possibility of correlation for the additional data he's stored in his Gordian Envelope, even when it's elided.

 The problem is that standard word like "derivationPath" or "seedDigest" or "m/44h/0h/0h" might be guessable by brute-forcing against the hash of the data.
-As a result, Sam adds salt to those three elements.
-Even if their hashes need to be revealed as part of a compliance disclosure, their contents will remain secret.
+Fortunately, the problem is solvable by adding salt to those three elements.
+This adds a large random number as an assertion for each standard words.
+They can no longer be guessed.
+Even if their hashes need to be revealed as part of a compliance disclosure, the contents will remain secret.

 ```
 "xpub6CiXsHfXkeXW2GBijsfihd64i8nebEWgxTxEq7j2ntT3GpyGKrP4v6dnz7ZNiZufVavY6pPwLTvdiUWSFD7tbCMpb3dvkpUq…" [